gpc/greenmail/README.md

 USAGE
 -------

-Provides a wrapper around [GreenMail](http://www.icegreen.com/greenmail/) and provides a view that displays 'sent' messages - useful for testing application in the 'development' or 'test' environments.
+Provides a wrapper around [GreenMail](http://www.icegreen.com/greenmail/) and provides a view that displays `sent` messages - useful for testing application in the `development` or `test` environments.

 ### Installation